devcer/CapShun/INSTALL.md

 * Terminal options, which can be used by simply entering the respective letter into the terminal:
   * `w`: Runs it in your default web browser.
   * `a`: To run it on an [Android Emulator](https://docs.expo.io/workflow/android-studio-emulator/).
   * `e`: Sends a link to an e-mail address of your choice which can be used to run the app.
 An Expo account must be created for this, which can be done directly from the terminal after entering the recipient.
-This is cur

 This launches the app in development mode, which allows on-the-fly code editing, but may not be as performant as a production build.

 ### Creating a production build
 Production builds can be created for web, Android or iOS.
 This minifies the code and improves performance.
-Although too complex to cover here, instructions for each platform can be found here:
+Although outside the scope of this guide, instructions for each platform can be found here:
 * [Web](https://docs.expo.io/distribution/publishing-websites/)
 * [Mobile](https://docs.expo.io/distribution/building-standalone-apps/)